-Students who wish to withdraw from CIU are required to seek counsel from an Executive Student Services Advisor or faculty member.
+Students who wish to withdraw from CIU are required to seek counsel from a Student Success Advocate.
 Those students using Title IV or other financial aid programs to help pay for school must speak to Student Accounts/Student Finance to review any and all debt obligations.
 Students withdrawn from the University for more than one (1) term will be required to review and sign a new Enrollment Agreement upon return.